-You can arrive up to five minutes early and up to 15 minutes late for a ride, meaning your return window is really an hour and 20 minutes.
+Here's another one of our favorite Disneyland MaxPass tips.
+You can arrive up to five minutes early and up to 15 minutes late for a ride.
+That means your return window is really an hour and 20 minutes.

 Use the Cancel Feature

-When you cancel a reservation for a ride or a show, you are making another guest’s day because the canceled FASTPASSes are released back into the system for others to claim.
+Canceling a reservation for a ride or a show makes another guest’s day.
+Canceled FASTPASSes are released back into the system for others to claim.
 That’s why you’ll sometimes see a crazy early return window that seems too good to be true, or a show FASTPASS pops up after distribution has ended for the day.
 Jump on those ASAP before another frog gets that fly!